 There are a few factors that appeal to festival goers.
 Both events are an evolution to the traditional point to many, music-focused model.
 While music is a core pillar, Wonderfruit and Further Future differentiates itself via highly curated content spanning numerous pillars, attendee participation, and community.
 Further Future and Wonderfruit creates

-Further Future and Wonderfruit creates a community with its attendees and deep emotional connections with the brand.
+Further Future and Wonderfruit create a community with its attendees and deep emotional connections with the brand.
 Attendees from both events leave with the knowledge about the future of our world or how to preserve our world.

 Q: The festival landscape has certainly changed over the years.
 Although these concepts have already existed in the US/Europe, it may still be a new thing in Asia.
 What are some of the biggest concern you have when you were planning for the first Wonderfruit Festival?